Build a Beginner-Friendly Resource Library From Existing Posts

 - Short descriptions for each category

-- Links to the most useful existing posts
+- Links to your most useful existing content

 - What [topic] means